 The FCC has also provided guidance for audits regarding the provision of personally identifiable information (PII) to USAC or Commission staff about individuals (e.g., students, school staff members, or library patrons).
-(See paragraph 134 of the Report and Order).
+(See paragraph 134 of the Report and Order), available at https://docs.fcc.gov/public/attachments/FCC-21-58A1.pdf).
 In the Report and Order, the FCC stated that anyone that requests program information that could contain PII should protect all audit documentation from unauthorized access and abide by all applicable federal and state privacy laws.
 If anonymized or deidentified information regarding the students, school staff, and library patrons is not sufficient, auditors may request that the school or library obtain consent of the parents or guardians, for students, and the consent of the school staff member or library patron to have access to this PII or explore other legal options for obtaining PII.
+See also 47 CFR section 54.1715(c).

 - e.
 Records retention.
-All Emergency Connectivity Fund participants shall retain records related to their participation in the program sufficient to demonstrate compliance with all program rules for at least ten (10) years from the last date of service or delivery of equipment. - f.
+All Emergency Connectivity Fund participants shall retain records related to their participation in the program sufficient to demonstrate compliance with all program rules for at least ten (10) years from the last date of service or delivery of equipment, irrespective of the sunset date of the program.
+See 47 CFR section 54.1715(b).
+This includes asset and service inventories described in parts (a) through (d), as well as any other documentation that demonstrates compliance with the rules.
+In the event that asset or service inventory lists or other documentation are incomplete, auditors may use alternative procedures to test how the applicant is distributing and tracking the ECF-funded equipment and services.
+For example, schools and libraries may be using a separate asset tracking system or report for tracking their connected devices and to show who currently has or where the equipment is currently located. - f.
 Prohibition on resale.
-Eligible equipment and services purchased with Emergency Connectivity Fund support shall not be sold, resold, or transferred in consideration of money or any other thing of value, except as provided in paragraph (g) below. - g.
+Eligible equipment and services purchased with Emergency Connectivity Fund support shall not be sold, resold, or transferred in consideration of money or any other thing of value, except as provided in paragraph (g) below.
+See 47 CFR section 54.1713(a). - g.
 Disposal of obsolete equipment.
-Eligible equipment purchased using Emergency Connectivity Fund support shall be considered obsolete if the equipment are at least three years old.
-Obsolete equipment may be resold or transferred in consideration of money or any other thing of value, disposed of, donated, or traded. - 2.
-Real Property Management
+Eligible equipment purchased using Emergency Connectivity Fund support shall be considered obsolete if the equipment is at least three years old.
+Obsolete equipment may be resold or transferred in consideration of money or any other thing of value, disposed of, donated, or traded, but only by the school or library that requested the eligible equipment.
+See 47 CFR section 54.1713(b).

+3. Real Property Management